Wuxia and Jianghu — Fairy Tale of the Adult World

 Two of the most famous tried assassinating kings to support their masters.

 One was Zhuan Zhu, who successfully assassinated King Liao of Wu in 515 BC.
 He was killed by the king's guards soon, but his master was later enthroned to be King Helv of Wu.

 Spear of Fuchai, Son of the King Helv of Wu — Hubei Museum (Photo by Dongmaiying)

-Another was Jing Ke, who promised the crown prince of Yan State to assassinate the powerful King of Qin, when the Qin's army kept annexing other states.
+Another was Jing Ke, who promised the crown prince of Yan State to assassinate the mighty King of Qin when the Qin's army kept annexing other states.

-Since then, their spirits, bravery, courage, and faithfulness had been praised in the successive dynasties, by great scholars and poets, such as Sima Qian (about 145 BC — ?) and Li Bai (701 — 762).
+Since then, great scholars and poets praised their spirits, bravery, courage, and faithfulness in the successive dynasties, such as Sima Qian (about 145 BC — ?) and Li Bai (701 — 762).